ismaelocaramelo/summaries/React.md

 });
 ```

-> Note: I am not disregarding the DOM as it is, in fact my purpose is make the point for large applications where the HTML is huge and many operations are taking place.
+> Note: I am not disregarding the DOM as it is, in fact, my purpose is make the point for large applications where the HTML is huge and many operations are taking place.

 ## Wait, Components and virtual DOM